lisr-pcx/cpp-snake-vscode-win-sample/README.md

 ## SNAKE game clone

-Open the "snake_game" directory using VS CODE, and check the confirm *trust ..."* inside the popup.
+Open the "snake_game" directory using VS CODE (right mouse click on explorer), and check the confirm *"trust ..."* inside the popup.

-This sample project is composed by:
+The sample project is composed by:
 `main.cpp`
 `snake.h`
 `snake.cpp`